latent-to/developer-docs/docs/concepts/consensus-based-weights.md

 ### Example Python code

-Below is the example Python code showing how to use the above definitions for the commit reveal feature:
+Below is the example Python code showing how to use the above definitions for the Commit Reveal feature:

 ```python
 import bittensor as bt